koushik-mohammed/Todo-list/README.md

 # Todo-list
-A simple To-Do List web app built using HTML, CSS, and JavaScript to manage daily tasks efficiently.
+A clean and responsive To-Do List web app built with HTML, CSS, and JavaScript that allows users to add, edit, and delete tasks effortlessly.
+Designed for efficient daily task management with a simple and intuitive user interface.